gympass/cdn-origin-controller/README.md

 The controller will look for three locations within the Ingress definition in order to determine how the origin and behaviors should be created:

   - `Ingress.status.loadbalancer.ingress[].host`: domains of the origins will be retrieved from here.
-  - `Ingress.spec.rules[].http.paths[].path`: a behavior for each path will be created, allowing different cache behavior for different backends, for example.
+  - `Ingress.spec.rules[].http.paths[].path`: for each path at least one behavior will be created, allowing different cache behavior for different backends, for example.
-  - `Ingress.spec.rules[].http.paths[].pathType`: in order to determine whether to use wildcards or not.
-For `Prefix` an "*" is appended to the path when defining the behavior.
+  - `Ingress.spec.rules[].http.paths[].pathType`: in order to determine how to create each behavior while replicating routing that is expected from each path type.
+For `ImplementationSpecific` the value is simply copied as the behavior's path pattern.

 The following annotation controls how origins and behaviors are attached to existing CloudFront distributions: